 - Foundations, charities, faith-based organizations

-- Individuals often private-pay for their own technology
+- Many individuals often private-pay for their own technology.

 Do you know someone who might benefit from an assistive technology evaluation, consultation or training?
-If so, you can download the our referral form here.
+If so, please download the referral form here.

 Once the form is completed, email it to Josh Anderson, manager of clinical assistive technology.
 The form can also be faxed to 317-466-2000, Attention: June White.

 Sending an email or chatting on the phone can be challenging for people with both significant vision and hearing loss.

 iCanConnect provides free equipment, including smartphones, tablets, computers, screen readers and braille displays, and training to people with both significant vision and hearing loss who meet federal disability and income guidelines.